 Pros

-• Excellent balance of resolution and speed.
+- Outstanding balance between high resolution and shooting speed.

-• Strong Nikon telephoto lens lineup.
+- Strong Nikon telephoto lens ecosystem for wildlife photography.

 Cons

-• Expensive for beginners.
+- Expensive investment, especially for beginners.

 2. Sony A1 II